-- 3. Level the total station by loosening a tripod leg clamp and adjusting the leg length until the air bubble is in the center of the circular level, (bull's-eye level).
-Lengthening a leg moves the bubble towards that leg. - 4.
-The total station can be leveled further by using the procedure described in the Leveling section below (see page 5-45). - Turn on the total station by pressing the PWR key.
+- 4. The NPL-352 can be leveled further by using the procedure described in the Leveling section below (see page 5-40). - Turn on the total station by pressing the PWR key.
 The Tilt Telescope screen will appear showing the current date and time, and the last values set for temperature and pressure. - 6.
 Tilt the telescope to initialize the vertical angle. - 7.
 Check the level compensators screen by pressing the 0 key (the screen will appear automatically whenever the instrument is out of level by 3 minutes or more).
 The level compensators electronically adjust the measurements made by the total station if it is out of level by less than 3 minutes.
-Return to the BMS by pressing the ESC key - 8.
-Focus the telescope cross hairs by adjusting the smaller knurled ring of the eyepiece.
-This provides consistent sighting of targets (also see Sighting section below, page 5-46).
+Return to the BMS by pressing the ESC key. - Focus the telescope cross hairs by adjusting the smaller knurled ring of the eyepiece.
+This provides consistent sighting of targets (also see Sighting section below, page 5-40). - The display window should now be showing BMS screen 4/4.
+If another BMS screen is displayed, use the DSP key to toggle to screen 4/4.
+It may be necessary to use the ESC key to return to the BMS if the total station was turned off previously in a partially completed task.

-Creating a New Job
+Create a New Job